Azure/enterprise-azure-policy-as-code/README.md

       + `Microsoft.Authorization/policyAssignments/read`
       + `Microsoft.Authorization/policyDefinitions/read`
       + `Microsoft.Authorization/policySetDefinitions/read`
    - Grant the required permissions to this SPN in Azure.
 Note that depending on your scenario, these permissions may be very high.
 If you're planning to use DeployIfNotExists (DINE) policies, the SPN has to have owner rights on the scope of the assignment, so that it can grant access to the generated system assigned identity at deployment time.
-With other words, you may need Owner permission on Tenant Root group level to fully unlock all the capabilities of Azure policies and this solution.
+In other words, you may need Owner permission on Tenant Root group level to fully unlock all the capabilities of Azure policies and this solution.
       + The SPN will also need `Azure Active Directory reader` role.
 This is required both for the permission pre-flight check and for assigning permissions (for DeployIfNotExists policies) as the role assignment PowerShell commandlet requires this permission.
       + Register the SPN in ADO as a Service Connection.
    -  The number of service connections is equal to 2 plus the number of tenants